LOCAL PROJECTS

 Herefordshire Nature Trust Community Commons Project Team has developed a Management Plan for Merbach Hill involving 'commoners' and other interested locals.
 This plan purposes to maintain the common as a partially open space, to restrict the encroachment of bracken, scrub and woodland in order to preserve the biodiversity.

-Special invitation!
-This month's Merbach Work Day will be held on Monday 29th September.
-We will continue to build the steps on a steep and slippery section of the path that leads up through the woodland in the north-eastern corner of the common.
-We will be meeting at 10:00 am at the entrance gate to the common next to Pendle Cottage (formerly Hicockolorum).
-If you would like any further directions please ring Tim Breakwell on 01432 853205.
+If you would like any further information concerning our monthly work days on the Merbach Common, please ring Mary 01981 500 406.
 No previous experience is required as training in the use of tools will be given and you can work as hard or as little as you like!
 Please wear stout footwear and bring waterproofs in case of wet weather.
 A packed lunch and plenty to drink is also recommended.

 August Work Day 2008